Locations:

 What can I expect if I have premenstrual syndrome?

-PMS is common enough that many people accept it as an inconvenience during “that time of the month” that they have to live with.
-But you don’t have to endure symptoms that disrupt your life.
+PMS is common enough that many people accept it as an annoyance during “that time of the month.”
+Just because PMS is normal, it doesn’t mean you have to let it disrupt your life.
 Often, you can manage your symptoms with medications and lifestyle changes.
 If nothing you’re doing is making a big enough difference, see your provider to get treatments that can help.

 Living With